Raicuparta/static-bsky-feed/README.md

 A Bluesky feed that's hosted statically and updated periodically.

-TODO: script for publishing the feed.
+TODO: script for unpublishing the feed.

 ## Why?